SAP-samples/teched2025-AD170/exercises/ex1/README.md

 1. Launch the [SAP Build Lobby](https://ad170-k6zq89xc.eu10.build.cloud.sap/lobby) in the Google Chrome browser.

-2. Click `tdct3ched1.accounts.ondemand.com` to continue for dry run.
-SAP IT will remove the default identity provider couple of days before TechEd starts.
-This step won't be needed anymore. [**to be updated**]

 2. Provide the login credentials that were shared with you during the session.

     ![MDK](images/1.1.1.png)